 3. The Pitlochry distillery, within Pitlochry itself.
 You could call this Pitlochry whisky in the true sense of the word, as it is made in the town of Pitlochry.
 Bells Blair Athol Distillery (opposite Pitlochry Petrol pump) is large commercial distillery.
 You will notice the distillery when you drive in to Pitlochry from the south.
 Your chance to understand the story of a large commercial whisky operation.

 Three miles from the birth place of founder John Dewar, the Aberfeldy Distillery is the only distillery built by the Dewar family, steeped in history and craftsmanship, since 1898.
 It is open all year round and is well worth a visit, a very special distillery!
 READ MOREAddress:Aberfeldy PH15 2EB

-Edradour Distillery is Scotland's smallest distillery, the last of the traditional 'farm' distilleries it is open all year, operated by three men producing limited quantities of hand crafted malts, which are also bottled on the premises.
+Edradour Distillery is one of Scotland's smallest distilleries.
+A wee Gem.
+The last of the traditional 'farm' distilleries it is open all year.
+Operated by three men producing limited quantities of hand crafted malts, which are also bottled on the premises.
 READ MOREAddress:Pitlochry to Braemar Road, Pitlochry PH16 5JP